eyelet shawl collection

 And it is easy to adapt - add more or less eyelets, make it smaller or bigger.
 But remember making these changes may mean you will need more or less yarn!

-Our latest version is knitted using our new summer yarn by Rico - Lazy Hazy Summer Cotton.
+Our latest version is knitted using our new summer yarn by Rico - Lazy Hazy Summer Cotton (now discontinued).
 It's a cotton/acrylic blend yarn with a lively colour effect achieved by wrapping a multicoloured thread around a solid colour.
 Lovely for garments, adults and children, and a drapey accessory like this airy shawl.

 The shawl has a versatile shape and can be worn in a number of ways.